 \section{Introduction}

-\IEEEPARstart{}{H}{eterogeneous} networks (HetNets) have attracted a lot of attention as a promising approach for improving energy efficiency while providing high capacity in future mobile access networks \cite{damnjanovic2011survey}, \cite{khandekar2010LTE_A}.
-In current HetNet design, many pico cells are deployed across the network, each with fixed high-capacity backhaul connectivity that guarantees the fulfilment of the capacity demand of each hotspot \cite{QualcommLTEHetNet}.
-However, it suffers from high CAPEX and OPEX \cite{paolini2011crucial}.
-Because in order to guarantee the fulfilment of the capacity demands, the statically allocated resource and deployment should be highly excessive, which leads to low utilization efficiency when the traffic is low.
-It has been shown that due to the large number of pico BSs in future HetNet deployments, providing the fixed backhaul for all BSs will lead to significantly huge increase in the the network power consumption\cite{tombaz2011impact,farias2013green}.

-In addition, future networks should provide better support of emergency communications as well as fast recovery, in case of unpredicted crash of access points.
-However, in a fixed backhaul deployment, the crash of one point needs physical replacement (e.g., using an emergency communication vehicle) which suffers from slow network recovery and low reliability.
+\IEEEPARstart{}{H}{eterogeneous} networks (HetNets) are a promising network architecture in future mobile access networks \cite{damnjanovic2011survey}.
+In current HetNet designs, many pico cells are deployed across the network, each with fixed high-capacity backhaul connectivity.
+However, due to the large number of pico base stations (BSs) in future HetNet deployments, providing the fixed backhaul for all BSs will lead to high capital and operating expenditures \cite{paolini2011crucial, tombaz2011impact,farias2013green}.
+In addition, future networks should provide better support of emergency communications as well as fast recovery, in case of the unpredicted crash of access points.
+However, in a fixed backhaul deployment, the crash of one point requires a physical replacement (e.g., using an emergency communication vehicle), which causes slow network recovery and low reliability.